gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-arguments/profiler-fn-enter-arguments.md

 # Necessary steps if we know the types

 For this first try I assume that we know the types of the parameter and I know that the functions will have only one parameter.
-Using those preconditons makes it easier to get a first runnable example.
+Using those preconditions makes it easier to get a first runnable example.

 You need these steps:
 + Skip all functions whose name does not match our predefined set of functions